vitrivr/CineastUnityInterface/README.md

 # Cineast Unity Interface

-A Unity Package Manager package for the Cineast OpenAPI RESTful API.
+A Unity Package Manager package for the Cineast OpenAPI RESTful API (current compatibility for Cineast 3.11.1 and equivalent).
-See [Cineast](https://github.com/vitrivr/cineast) for further API informations
+See [Cineast](https://github.com/vitrivr/cineast) for further API information.

 ## Prerequisites